-Under Step 2 of the government’s COVID-19 roadmap, we have reopened many of our indoor exhibits and attractions, and are running our 1950s buses.
+Under Step 3 of the roadmap, we have reopened many of our indoor exhibits and attractions, and are running our 1950s buses.
 ALL visitors will need to pre-book an entry timeslot online in advance of their visit, including Friends of Beamish members and Beamish Unlimited Pass holders.
 We’re continuing to follow Government instructions and guidance around coronavirus, with the safety of our visitors, staff and volunteers our top priority as always.
 We’ll keep you all updated on our website and social media.

 In the meantime, here are some ways you can enjoy a bit more of Beamish at home.
 We’ll continue adding new activities, so keep visiting us online!

 - Have a Beamish Singalong with volunteer Bill!